sahil-yindii/frontend_dev_challenge/PROBLEM.md

 2. **AI usage log:**
    - Which tools you used and for what.
    - At least **two concrete examples where an AI suggestion was wrong or misleading**, how you caught it, and what you did instead.
-(If your AI was never wrong this weekend, you weren't checking.)
 3. **Design questions** (short answers, a paragraph each):
    - Q1: In this codebase, what is the difference between a `GetxController`'s lifecycle and a widget `State`'s lifecycle?
 Name one bug from Part A